AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 ### Step 1: Request API Access

 Contact your Partner Solutions manager.
-They will provide you with an API client ID and secret.
-The ID and secret authenticate you to the API.
+They will provide you with an [!UICONTROL API] client ID and secret.
+The ID and secret authenticate you to the [!UICONTROL API].

-Note: If you'd like to receive a refresh token, specify that when you request API access.
+Note: If you'd like to receive a refresh token, specify that when you request [!UICONTROL API] access.

 ### Step 2: Request the Token